“Omg, I made this for St. Paddy’s day and wowza! It is delicious and tastes JUST like the store bought stuff.” ~Naomi

 homemade Irish cream takes just 6 ingredients and 5 minutes!

 Irish Cream has always been a favorite of mine, and this from scratch version tastes even better than the bottled stuff.
-As much as I love the original, there is something just a little sketchy about the idea of bottled cream.
-Fresh ingredients take this classic Irish liqueur to a whole new level.
+We love the original, (Irish cream liqueur, specifically Baileys which is the most famous brand, is a child of the 1970’s, officially launched in the market in 1974.) but fresh ingredients take this classic Irish liqueur to a whole new level.
+So grab the nearest whisk ~ we’re making dreamy creamy homemade Irish Cream today!

 Love Baileys too?